getlago/lago-docs/docs/guide/05_plans/subscription.md

 ![Illustration for start date in the past and subscription fee in advance](../../../static/img/subscription-past-arrears.png)

 ### Start date in the future
-If the start date of the subscription is in the past, the subscription is considered pending.
+If the start date of the subscription is in the future, the subscription is considered pending.

 The invoicing process varies depending on the [plan model](/docs/guide/plans/plan-model) and [billing cycle](#billing-cycles):
 - If the plan includes a subscription fee to be paid in advance, when the subscription becomes active, Lago will automatically generate an **invoice for the subscription fee**.
 Usage-based charges will be included in the next invoice, generated at the end of the billing period (see example 3 below); and